Metoprolol-succinate-ER Patient Tips

 - Should not be used to prevent heart attacks.

-- May also mask signs of hyperthyroidism (such as fast heart rate).
+- May also mask signs of hyperthyroidism (such as a fast heart rate).
 May precipitate a thyroid storm if abruptly stopped.

 - May interact with some other medications including antidepressants, antipsychotics, ergot alkaloids, or some other blood pressure medications.